 The following, like all of our strategy discussions, is strictly for educational purposes only.
 It is not, and should not be considered, individualized advice or a recommendation.
-Spreads and other multiple-leg option strategies can entail substantial transaction costs, including multiple commissions, which may impact any potential return.
+Spreads and other multiple-leg option strategies can entail additional transaction costs which may impact any potential return.
 These are advanced option strategies and often involve greater risk, and more complex risk, than basic options trades.

 The short summary of a calendar spread is that, as time passes, the short-term option (the short leg) typically decays faster than the deferred month option (the long leg).
 Plus, depending on the strikes you select, the spread can have a directional bias as well.
 And because longer-term options generally have a higher sensitivity to changes in implied volatility (IV), a calendar spread might rise in value if IV were to rise.

 If you're new to calendar spreads, you might want to take a look at the recent two-part series featured in Ticker Tape.
 Part 1, “Options Strategies for Quiet Markets,” introduced the calendar spread and defined several "greeks," delta, vega and theta, which measure an option’s sensitivity to 3 factors (changes in the price of the underlying, implied volatility and the passage of time, respectively).
 Part 1 ended by setting up an example, an out-of-the-money (OTM) call calendar spread.
 We then explained how these greeks can help us estimate the effects of time and volatility on a calendar spread’s value.